theNewDynamic/hugo-module-tnd-forms/README.md

 - title:
   The title displayed above the form
 - redirect:
-  If successful submision should redirect to a page (Not available on Formspree free plan)
+  If successful submission should redirect to a page (Not available on Formspree free plan)
 - submit:
   Text for the submit button
 - fields: